Bioconductor/BBS/Doc/Prepare-Windows-Server-2022-HOWTO.md

 ### 1.6 Install Visual Studio Community 2022

+Only needed if the `tensorflow` Python module fails to load.
+See _Install Python 3 modules_ below.
 Provides the `editbin` command, plus some DLLs apparently needed by the most recent versions of the `tensorflow` Python module.

 **From the Administrator account**: